 Q: What do I need to recruit an intern?

-A: If you have not yet developed a position description, you can access our sample description here.
+A: If you have not yet developed a position description, you can access our sample description.
 For guidance on language, we encourage you to search for internship positions descriptions that already exist at other companies.
-For example, “Event planning internship position description.”
-The Career Center can help finalize the language.
+For example, “Digital Marketing Internship description” The Career Connections staff can help finalize the language.
+Additionally, join Walsh University's Handshake as an employer.
+This is our career platform, where you can post jobs and internships that get shared directly with students as well as sign up for events, such as the Career & Internship Fair, to connect with Walsh students.